slicer69/doas/README.md

 The doas command may be installed from MidnightBSD's mports collection with:

       mport install doas

+The doas command may be installed from [Pacstall](https://github.com/pacstall/pacstall) (Debian/Ubuntu) with:

+      pacstall -I doas-git

 ## Installing build tools

 1 - The doas program has virtually no dependencies.
 So long as you have a compiler (such as the GNU Compiler or Clang) installed and GNU make (gmake on NetBSD, FreeBSD, and illumos).
 On illumos, the build-essential package will install all the necessary build tools.